Pricing, business model, and regulatory path β focused on a portable, HSA-compatible, transparent, low-overhead plan like ClearHealth Basic.

 π΅ 1.
 Pricing: What You Could Realistically Offer It For

-These estimates are based on realistic assumptions for a transparent, member-funded health plan that uses reference-based pricing and stop-loss protection.
+These estimates are based on realistic assumptions for a transparent, member-funded health plan that uses reference-based pricing and program-level stop-loss protection.

 Core assumptions